ldnicolasmay/UmmapMriDeidentify/README.md

 4. `--dicom-file-regex` option (`-d`): Regex pattern(s) for the DICOM file name(s).
 5. `--series-description-regex` option (`-s`): Regex pattern(s) for the DICOM Series Description string(s) of DICOM files to be uploaded.

+There's an option to zip directories at a user-defined directory tree depth.
+The zip archive files (`.zip`) will be created at the same level as the directories that are zipped.

+1. `--zip-depth` option (`-z`): Integer depth at which to create zip archives (`.zip`) within the target directory tree.
+For example, `--zip-depth 0` will zip the entire target directory tree ("Target argument" above) into one large zip archive; `--zip-depth 1` will zip each directory 1 level under the target directory.

 There are also options for printing output:

 1. `--verbose` option (`-v`): Prints source and target paths for each directory and file copied; handy for simple logging.